DamienVesper/krew.io/.github/README.md

 This is a game revolving around crews that sink each other on a wide, open ocean, with islands in between.

 ## Important Notice
-This project is not affiliated with the online game [krew.io](https://krew.io).
-Krew is a clone of this project, with no credit given whatsoever, hosted by [LapaMauve](https://github.com/LapaMauve).
+This project is not affiliated with the online game [krew.io](https://krew.io), which is a clone of this project, with no credit given whatsoever, hosted by [LapaMauve](https://github.com/LapaMauve).
 The official Discord for the continuation of this project can be found [here](https://discord.boatgame.io).
 ### Prerequisites
  * Node.js v14
  * NPM v7